Learn how to be patient in 5-minutes a week

 Meditation and mindfulness are all about connecting to your real emotions and discovering your inner self.
 By helping to rewire the brain and create new neural pathways, meditation can alleviate stress, improve your state of mind, and actively contribute to healthier lifestyle choices.

-Although not technically an emotion, impatience is a negative character trait that can be unlearned with consistent practice.
+Although not technically an emotion, impatience is a character trait that can be unlearned with consistent practice.
 By drawing attention to the raw emotions and energy of the here and now, meditation takes the simple breathing exercises we already mentioned to a whole different level.
-You can’t, of course, meditate in the heat of a moment.
 Meditation and mindfulness exercises are mental activities that require time, effort, and—you guessed it right—patience.

-By dedicating more time to making that mental space and finding your authentic self, you’re getting one step closer to eliminating your bad habits and impulses.
+By dedicating more time to making that mental space and finding your authentic self, you’re getting one step closer to eliminating your bad habits and impulses while increasing positive emotions.
 But to do that, you’ll first need to practice patience with yourself and with others.

-If mediation doesn’t do it for you, you can find other healthy ways to relieve frustration.
-Punch a pillow, call a friend, or just yell in the middle of a field to let off steam.
-While many gyms and fitness centers are closed during the pandemic, outdoor activities like team sports, group hikes, and Bootcamp classes are still ongoing.
-They may end up being just the release that you need.
+If mediation doesn’t do it for you, you can find other healthy ways to relieve pent-up stress and feelings of anger.
+Punch a pillow, call a friend, take a boxing class, or just yell in the middle of a field to let go of daily stress.
+It may end up being just the release that you need.

 7. Laugh and love

 Life has a funny way of proving that we sometimes take it all a bit too seriously.
-We can sometimes see insurmountable problems everywhere we look but rarely do we make some times to really count our blessings.
-It’s usually not until we have to face a truly life-changing event (e.g., the death of a loved one, serious illness) that we realize how trivial and insignificant most of our day-to-day problems are.
+We can sometimes see insurmountable problems everywhere we look but rarely do we take on an attitude of gratitude.
+It’s usually not until we have to face a truly life-changing event (e.g., the death of a loved one or a serious illness) that we realize how trivial and insignificant most of our day-to-day problems are.

-Have you perhaps ever wondered why older people and people who have been through hell in life are usually the ones who show the most patience?
+Have you ever wondered why older people and people who have been through the wringer are usually the ones who show an abundance of patience?
 Real hardships remind us that life is fleeting.
-Be that as it may, there’s always enough time for an odd smile or laugh here and there.
+There’s always enough time for a smile or laugh here and there.

 Current research indicates that laughter has quantifiable positive physiologic benefits.
 Appreciating life and living in the moment isn’t always easy, but it’s a way of living that brings a little bit more love and kindness to the world.